Basics for a Plant-Based Diet: Get to Know Your Grains

 Quinoa is an ancient grain from South America.
 Quinoa is one of the only grains that contains all nine of the essential amino acids, which makes it a complete protein.
 It has a fluffy, creamy, nutty texture and is a good source of fiber and iron.
 Quinoa is an extremely versatile grain and can be used in both sweet and savory recipes.
-Quinoa was a staple of the ancient Incas in Bolivia and Peru.
-Note: the demand in developed countries for Quinoa is making the price so high that the locals in Bolivia can no longer afford to buy it.
+Fun fact: it was a staple of the ancient Incas in Bolivia and Peru!
+Sadly, the demand in developed countries for Quinoa is making the price so high that the locals in Bolivia can no longer afford to buy it.
 Check for fair trade certified grains from companies like Alter Eco who offer fair trade certified Quinoa to make sure that the Quinoa farmers in South America are fairly compensated.

 Rice is known as the great balancer.
 It is easily digestible, gluten-free and easily tolerated by most people.
 It is a complex carbohydrate and brown rice is fiber-rich.
 Brown rice contains very little fat, no cholesterol and 2.5g of protein per ½ cup of cooked rice.
 According to Alex Jamieson, “Whole brown rice is the highest of all grains in B vitamins, but a little lower in protein than others.
 Short-grain brown rice has less protein than long-grain, but has more minerals.
 Rice has been used as a blood tonic in Traditional Chinese Medicine and is used to calm the nervous system and nurture the stomach.
 Sweet, or glutinous rice, is more easily digested than regular rice and is great for making congee, a rice porridge, for the sick.”